E-Commerce Competitor Analysis: Understanding What Works

 What Are the Most Common Mistakes E-Commerce Make With Competitor Analysis?

-Mistake 1: Analyzing Wrong Competitors
+Mistake 1: Analysing Wrong Competitors

 Mistake 2: Copying Instead of Learning